 Sex offenses cover a surprisingly broad range of criminal charges.
 If you are accused of a sex crime, do not talk to police, no matter how friendly they may seem.
 Often, people convict themselves under manipulation by police and court officials.
 Law enforcement officials will attempt to get you into the police station, isolate you, scare you and get you either to confess or to provide incriminating information.

 If you have been accused of a sexually motivated crime, do not talk to a detective or anyone else about the allegation.
-Instead, you should immediately seek out the services of an experienced criminal defense attorney at James E. Crawford, Jr. & Associates.
-We can represent you at every stage of the process.
+Instead, you should immediately seek out the services of an experienced sex crime lawyer at James E. Crawford, Jr. & Associates.
+Our sex crime lawyer can represent you at every stage of the process.
 We can help you assert your Fifth Amendment rights to remain silent and your Sixth Amendment rights to have an attorney represent you at every stage of the investigation.

-Call 443-709-9999 today to discuss the case with an attorney experienced in defending serious sex offenses in Baltimore and throughout the surrounding areas in the State of Maryland.
+Call 443-709-9999 today to discuss the case with a sex crime lawyer experienced in defending serious offenses in Baltimore and throughout the surrounding areas in the State of Maryland.

 - Types of Sexually Motivated offenses in Maryland